kdmukai/waxbadges/README.md

+### Achievements logged on the blockchain for eternity!
+Keep what you earn!

 ![waxbadges](assets/waxbadges_logo_1700x350.png)
 # WAXBadges

-An open platform for Achievements that will be preserved forever on the WAX blockchain.
+_An open Achievements platform for the WAX blockchain_

 ## Motivation